MailTape/MailTape-v1/_posts/2019-07-28-Maenad-Veyl.md

 ---

 <p id="introduction"> This morning, let's revel in the lush universe of [Maenad Veyl](https://soundcloud.com/maenadveyl), one of precisely crafted sounds and carefuly built momentums.
 His attention to detail and riveting atmospheres shine through his productions or the work of the artists he promotes on [VEYL](https://veyl.bandcamp.com/), the label he co-runs with Alex Knoblauch.
-The selection he prepared this sunday is no exception to that, a stroll through fresh ambient layers, warm and ... jazz or ... (and ...) ... .
+The selection he prepared this sunday is no exception to that, a stroll through fresh ambient layers, a warm afrobeat and jazz piece or even a trension-building drum-and-bass track, all in restraint.

 Thomas Feriero has been producing music under multiple monikers - he's also known as Avatism, and part of the duo CW/A with his partner in crime Clockwork -